wanghui589/CB-DMRL/README.md

 # CB-DMRL
-This for the paper" Rapid Adaptation for Active Pantograph Control in High-speed Railway via Deep"\
+This for the paper" Rapid Adaptation for Active Pantograph Control in High-speed Railway via Deep Meta Reinforcement Learning"\
 Code is under preparation, please be patient.

 # Abstract